Bacchus Motorcycle Club: Criminal allegations and incidents

 Bacchus members Patrick Michael James, Duayne Jamie Howe and David John Pearce were convicted of extortion and intimidation in July 2018, charged stemming from incidents in 2012 when a man attempted to start a chapter of a non-criminal motorcycle club in Nova Scotia.
 When Bacchus sergeant-at-arms James discovered the victim's plans to start the chapter, club members threatened him until he ceased the endeavor and he and his wife sold their motorcycles.
 In November 2018, James was sentenced to three years' imprisonment, Howe to two years' and Pearce to eighteen months'.
-The case also led a Nova Scotia judge to designate the Bacchus Motorcycle Club a criminal organization under the Criminal Code, the first time the designation had been used in the province.
+The case also led a Nova Scotia judge to designate the Bacchus Motorcycle Club a criminal organization in Nova Scotia under the Criminal Code, the first time the designation had been used in the province.

 In March 2013, Bacchus member David James Bishop was charged with a number of crimes, including trafficking cocaine and steroids, relating to a drug smuggling ring at Central Nova Scotia Correctional Facility.
 He pleaded guilty in April 2013 and was sentenced to two-and-a-half years in prison.

 Bishop was one of four men charged in connection with the beating of a man who was left with permanent brain damage.
 Police allege the victim was assaulted inside a former motorcycle gang clubhouse in New Glasgow, Nova Scotia before he was driven on to Cape Breton Island and abandoned along the side of Highway 105 at Glendale, Nova Scotia on 6 or 7 June 2016.
-The club is designated a criminal organization under the Criminal Code.
+The club is designated a criminal organization in Nova Scotia under the Criminal Code.